-When movies are made about the COVID-19 pandemic, the city of New York will have a starring role.
-Once the epicenter of the virus outbreak, the densely populated city endured months of significantly high rates of confirmed infections and reported deaths.
+Once the epicenter of the virus outbreak, the densely populated city of New York endured months of significantly high rates of confirmed infections and reported deaths.
 As cases began to steadily decrease in the month of May, Governor Cuomo’s daily televised briefs became cautiously more hopeful.
 As we march towards the official start of summer next week, Phase 2 of the state’s New York Forward Plan is expected to roll out in the Big Apple by month’s end – completed benchmarks withstanding.
 Outdoor dining, barbershops & salons, and in-store retail shops will be allowed to open.
 The city that suffered an undeniable loss in the early months of 2020 is about to regain some normalcy in everyday life.
 But what IS the new normal in the US?
 Depending on where you live – and where you work – it could mean very different things.

 CDC and OSHA Guidelines Create the Framework for COVID-19 Policies

 Executive Orders in states like Minnesota and Michigan require businesses to develop “COVID-19 Preparedness and Response Plans” that strictly adhere to state and OSHA guidelines, while states like Tennessee encourage businesses to just add a line item or addendum to their “Employee Sickness Policy” specific for COVID-19.
 The CDC recently added to their COVID-19 recommendations for office spaces with advice ranging from staggering shift, start, and break times to protective shields to separate employees.